IQ test: weighing the coins

 How do intelligence tests work, and how reliable are they?

-Many years ago, when I was in my late teens, I was egged on by friends and decided I was smart enough to apply for Mensa membership.
-Mensa is the largest and oldest high IQ club in the world, reserved for people who score at the 98th percentile or higher on a standardized, supervised IQ or other approved intelligence test.
+Many years ago, when I was in my late teens, I was egged on by friends who decided I was smart enough to apply for Mensa membership.
+Mensa is the largest and oldest high IQ club in the world, reserved for people who score at the 98th percentile or higher on a standardized, supervised IQ test.
 The word mensa means “table” in Latin, as seen in the organization’s round-table logo.
 It symbolizes the coming together of equals.

 Well, I contacted the German chapter of Mensa, which today looks like this.
 After some months I was invited to take an IQ test at one of the centres, of which there were a handful at the time (today there are over 80).
 I sat for the test with a couple of other people, handed in the papers, had a snack with a some very nice wannabe geniuses, and left.

 For membership Mensa required an IQ of over 130 — using a test where the mean score for the population is 100 and genius is above 140.
 Today there are IQ tests where people score over 200, and certainly it is common to hear hype about people who have astronomical IQs.
 Two of my best friends, Judit Polgar (stongest female chess player in history, “IQ 170”) and Garry Kasparov (legendary World Chess Champion, “IQ 194”) are in this top ten list, which ranges from 160 (Stephen Hawking) through Einstein (IQ 160–190), da Vinci (180–190) to some dude with an IQ of 250–300.
 But that is a different world — of hype.
 In the Mensa IQ test the top score was in the 140s.